Fundamentals

 The eight phases at a glance

-The cycle starts with the New Moon, when the Sun and Moon occupy the same degree.
-Light builds through the Crescent and First Quarter phases until the Full Moon, when the Moon sits exactly opposite the Sun.
-Then light wanes through Disseminating and Last Quarter until the Balsamic phase, the dark sliver just before the next New Moon.
+The cycle starts at the New Moon, when the Sun and Moon meet by longitude.
+Light builds through the Crescent and First Quarter phases until the Full Moon, when the Moon reaches opposition to the Sun.
+Then light wanes through Disseminating and Last Quarter until the Balsamic phase, the dark sliver before the next New Moon.

 The waxing half (New through Full) is about growth, initiation, and building momentum.
 The waning half (Full through Balsamic) is about integration, release, and distillation.
 Neither half is better.
 They describe different kinds of work.